shreyasskasetty/shreyasskasetty/README.md

 ## Hi there 👋, I'm Shreyas

-I'm passionate about Full Stack and Backend Development.
+I'm passionate about Full-Stack and Backend Development.
 Currently, I'm pursuing my master's in Computer Science at Texas A&M University in College Station.
-I am passionate about innovation and impact, I highly value feedback, and I am always eager to learn.
+I am highly motivated by innovation and impact, I highly value feedback, and I am always eager to learn.

-Before returning to academia, I gained valuable industry experience at **[Cisco Systems](https://www.cisco.com/)**.
+Before returning to academia, I gained valuable industry experience at **[Cisco Systems](https://www.cisco.com/)** for two years.
 There, I worked on full stack systems and automation frameworks, collaborating closely with teams across hardware, QA, and software.
-My strengths are in full-stack and backend development.

-I'm also learning new technologies like Apache Kafka, Graph QL, and exploring new front-end and backend frameworks, including Go, Mantine, and TypeScript

 ## ⚡️ A few Quick Facts
 - 📚 I'm currently studying about Search Engines, Recommender Systems and AI.